TipRanks has compiled a list of Wednesday’s biggest pre-market stock movements.

 5 Biggest Movers

-Meanwhile, Eve Holding, Inc. (EVEX), the developer of urban air mobility solutions, lost 7.2% in pre-market trading at the time of writing after recording gains of 6.7% at yesterday’s close.
-There is no company-specific news explaining the trading frenzy.
+Under Armour, Inc. (UAA) rose 5.71% in pre-market trading at the last check, after recording losses of more than 2% at Tuesday’s close.
+There is no fundamental news explaining the trading frenzy.

-Continue to watch this space for possible volatility upon the market opens.
+Continue to watch this space for possible volatility upon the market open.
 Tomorrow, we’ll have another up-to-date piece on stock Pre-Market Movers…